 Perhaps the symptoms arose from alcohol poisoning, either from too much liquor or from liquor that was badly made.
 Perhaps it was some other kind of poisoning.
 The environment of pioneer-era Martintown did have its toxins.
 Many southern Wisconsin men worked in the Lafayette County lead mines and became thick-witted from exposure to the metal.
 It is ironic that Jeremiah Frame was chosen to act on Nathaniel’s behalf in 1858, because Jerry was one of those Lafayette County lead miners and therefore himself at risk of impaired mental function.
 It is tempting to explain Nathaniel’s affliction as the result of toxic build-up in his bloodstream from the contaminated water (and/or the fish) of the Pecatonica River.
 Martintown was downstream from the mines.
 However, the symptoms of lead poisoning are typically such things as lethargy, pain, nausea, and confusion, rather than the sort of manic and/or hysterical behavior Nathaniel exhibited.
 Nathaniel’s problem may well have been genetic.
 His daughter Jennie Edith Martin Hodge was committed to Mendota State Hospital in the late 1870s and died there in 1882, at age thirty-one, under circumstances that suggest she committed suicide.
 Julia Beard Martin Savage was temporarily confined at Bangor State Hospital in Maine in her late middle age.
 At least two of Nathaniel’s grandchildren committed suicide, and so did at least two great-grandchildren.
 Others had troubles of the brain, running from migraines to anatomical aberrations.

 Did Isaiah and Nathaniel have a falling out?
-Might it have been Nathaniel’s fault, leaving him with a case of unresolvable guilt?
+Whatever went on, it appears to have been sudden.
+A surviving letter written 17 November 1857 by John Warner, father of Nathaniel’s future son-in-law of the same name, mentions that Isaiah was nearly done dredging out the mill race to increase the water flow at Bradford & Hicks’s mill in Winslow (the successor of Bradford & Loring’s mill).
+So Isaiah was around in late November, 1857, but seems to have vanished by early January, 1858.
+(John Warner was gone by then, too, having suddenly died less than eight weeks after writing the letter.)
+Might it have been Nathaniel’s fault Isaiah went away?
+Was Nathaniel left with a case of unresolvable guilt?
 Maybe there was no actual rift, and Isaiah simply decided that he and Mary would go along with Jesse and Rebecca Gibler as the latter went in search of greener pastures.
 Inasmuch as Isaiah had been Nathaniel’s anchor, the combination of his departure and the bank panic happening within a short span of time perhaps was more than Nathaniel’s psyche could handle.
 Impossible to say.
 We are left with the mystery.
 We can be sure, though, that one way or another Nathaniel deeply felt the absence of his brother.

 It is worth asking where Nathaniel’s sympathies lay in the matter of North vs. South, if only because he hailed from Monroe County.
 As you can see from the map above, Monroe County lies along the southern end of West Virginia.
 When the new state was created in 1863, Monroe County could be said to have been dragged back into the Union.
 A great many of its residents sympathized with the Confederacy.
 Nathaniel exhibited no sign he shared the attitudes of these once-upon-a-time neighbors.
 He had been an anti-Jacksonian from an early age.
 His political leanings may even have been part of the reason he settled so far to the north of his birthplace.
 He made substantial contributions to the donations collected for local men who had gone off to serve in the Union Army, and to the bounty funds designed to encourage further volunteers.
 He also provided support in various ways to the wives and families of absent men.
 A letter survives written in the winter of 1862-63 (or about then) by Martintown blacksmith John Dunn’s wife Priscilla to her husband, who had joined the fight the previous summer.
 She mentions that “Nate” had been supplying her with firewood at only a dollar per cord even though he was in a position to get twelve to fourteen dollars per cord because the war had drastically driven up the cost of basic household necessities.
 Nathaniel even went so far in his support of the Yankee cause as to name the two children born during the war years Abraham Lincoln Martin and Mary Lincoln Martin.
 (Nicknamed Linky and Tinty.)
 The only “adjustment” his origins seemed to have required of him is that he may have started to infer he was from a more northerly part of West Virginia in order to be more politically correct within his staunchly-Union community.
 When his daughter Juliette and various granddaughters came up with the first genealogical lists of the Martin/Strader clan in the 1940s, someone recalled Nathaniel saying his birthplace was Harpers Ferry.
 That is a town up against Maryland and about as far away from Monroe County as one can get and still be in West Virginia.
 Harpers Ferry was home to the most active tunnels of the “underground railroad.”
 Harpers Ferry was therefore lauded among abolitionists as the place where runaway slaves managed to slip away to freedom.
 Nathaniel may have felt it “sounded better” to claim to have been from that part of West Virginia.